WebReflection/heresy/README.md

 render(document.body, html`<SiteLogin/>`);
 ```

-The `includes` or `contains` property, if present, must be a map of `"Name": Component` pairs, where the name could also define the tag type, like it is for `define(...)`.
+The `includes` or `contains` property, if present, must be a map of `"Name": Component` pairs, where the name could also define the tag type, like it does with `define(...)`.

-In the previous example, both `User` and `Pass` are components extending `input` so that the tag name is not necessary, but `{"User:button": User}` would be eventually valid as local component.
+In the previous example both `User` and `Pass` are components extending `input`, so that the tag name is not necessary, but `{"User:button": User}` would eventually be valid as a local component.

 #### How can components be local?
-The main difference with local components is that their registry name gets polluted with a unique identifier, so that instea of `<input is="user-heresy">`, the outcome would be instead `<input is="user-xxx-heresy">`, and the unique identifier in between is associated uniquely per component, where a component can be defined, or used, differently with many other components, so that name clashing won't ever be an issue.
+The main difference with local components is that their registry name gets polluted with a unique identifier, so that instead of `<input is="user-heresy">` the outcome would be `<input is="user-xxx-heresy">`.
+The unique identifier in between (`xxx`) is added in cases where a component can be defined or used together with many other components, so that name clashing won't ever be an issue.

 ### Class and object API summary